Trustee Audit Guide

 - Determine how the lost time rate was calculated and verify that individuals were paid at the correct rate.

-- Determine if documentation is on file to verify that the individual suffered a loss of income that is being made up by the affiliate as lost time.
+- Determine if documentation is on file to verify that the individual suffered a loss of income or leave that is being made up by the affiliate as lost time.

 Article IX of the Financial Standards Code requires a monthly financial statement be prepared and made available to the membership and the Executive Board.
 These reports should be attached to the minutes of the meeting at which they are presented and become part of the affiliate’s records.